Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 **How do I generate my own payload?**

-Create a text file and converts it through the [Duck Encoder](https://github.com/hak5darren/USB-Rubber-Ducky/releases) to a .bin file.
-Or use the online [Duck Toolkit](https://ducktoolkit.com/encode) for this.
+Create a payload on the [Payload Studio](https://payloadstudio.hak5.org/community/) website.
+Or use the [Duck Toolkit](https://ducktoolkit.com/encode) website for this.